Product has been added to the cart.

 The RAZ Memory Cell Phone – Simplest and Best Cell Phone for Seniors Overall in 2024

-The RAZ Memory Cell Phone is sold by RAZ Mobility.
+RAZ Mobility sells the RAZ Memory Cell Phone.
 RAZ Mobility specializes in mobile devices, including cell phones and applications for people with disabilities.
 The company sells to government agencies across the country, as well as directly to consumers.

-Further, unlike the other phones and companies in this list, RAZ Mobility participates in the AARP’s AgeTech Collaborative and is the winner of the Collaborative’s 2022 Connect and Thrive pitch competition.
+Further, unlike the other phones and companies on this list, RAZ Mobility participates in the AARP’s AgeTech Collaborative and is the winner of the Collaborative’s 2022 Connect and Thrive pitch competition.

 Physical Description of RAZ Memory Cell Phone